kerjing0328/underwater-adventure/README.md

 # 🌊 1.
 Deep Sea CycleGAN Dataset

 In folder cycleGAN/ contains an **unpaired image dataset** structured for Cycle-Consistent Generative Adversarial Network (CycleGAN) training.
-The data is intended for the translation of **Shallow Water** aesthetics to a **Deep Sea** aesthetic.
+The data is intended for the translation of **Shallow Water** aesthetics to a **Deep Sea** aesthetic to create unlimited synthetic data for real-world use case.

 ***